techtoys/Sharp-Color-Memory-LCD-EVK/README.md

 <img src = "./docs/CCStudio_TM4C12_option.png">

-Click few more Next buttons to accept default installation options to continue.
-When you see Installation Completed message, click OK to reboot your machine.
+Click a few more Next buttons to accept default installation options to continue.
+When you see the Installation Completed message, click OK to reboot your machine.

 <img src = "./docs/CCStudio_install_completed_reboot.png">